eleda77/eleda77.github.io/docs/vocab_list.md

 ### R  {#header-title-18}
 **raconteur** - a person who excels in telling anecdotes

+**raddled** - (of a person or their face) showing signs of age or fatigue

+**rapprochement** - (especially in international relations) an establishment or resumption of harmonious relations

+**raptus** - a pathological paroxysm of activity giving vent to impulse or tension (as in an act of violence) (ie having a "little moment")

 **recherche** - rare, exotic, or obscure (French word)

+**regolith** - the layer of unconsolidated rocky material covering bedrock

 **roister** - enjoy oneself or celebrate in a noisy or boisterous way